What is a Money Order?

 History of Money Order

-The most pivotal point in the history of this financial instrument occurred when the British Post Office saw value in the service.
+The most pivotal point in the history of money orders occurred when the British Post Office saw value in the service.
 British postal officials welcomed the idea that one party could safely send a money order to another party without running the risk of theft.